gctools-outilsgc/aurora-design-system/documentation/pages/data-legends-and-tooltips.md

 # Data: Legends and Tooltips

-In general, legends and tooltips should only be used as visualizations when absolutely necessary.
-If enough context can provided directly on the chart without obscuring data or adding a significant amount of visual clutter, a legend or tooltip is not needed.
+In general, legends and tooltips should only be used on data sets when absolutely necessary.
+If enough context can provided directly on the chart or graph without obscuring data or adding a significant amount of visual clutter, a legend or tooltip is not needed.

 Never use a legend if you only have one data category.